astralfrontier/chaosfrontier-org-wiki/the-wake/game-design-diary.md

 * These are the equivalents of magic items, but they will always be unique, never just a "+1 sword"
 * They cannot be deliberately crafted, only discovered
 * Some objects only become magically effective in areas of high Wake concentration

+# Inspirations and notes

+* Dog Days - the Petting Zoo People are awesome characters, and how their societies fit together is interesting.
+* Tera - the world & setting is basic J- or K-Fantasy, but a lot of it is very overtly in-your-face MAGICAL, starting with the sky.
+* Mage: the Awakening - the metaphysical concept of Atlantis is distantly related to the Wake of this world.
+* Numenera - dream drops are a nod to that game's "cyphers", supplying a solidly backed reason why your magic items are one-shot items with unique quirks attached.
+* The Animatrix / Beyond - a world of dreams and wonders and beauty and risk, sometimes dangerous but mostly weird, threatened by outside-context faceless agents.
+* Furry fandom - the characters aren't necessarily "furry characters".
+They're humans who can do a Fusion Dance to become were-creatures.
+But there's some of that sort of thing going on.